Skip to main content

 Virtual Machine Snapshots

-Presently only virtual machine Snapshots without memory are supported.
-If virtual machine has Snapshot with memory, then the virtual machine is not considered for protection.
+Virtual machine snapshots without memory are supported.
+If a virtual machine has a snapshot with memory, the virtual machine cannot be protected.

-You also cannot protect unprotected virtual machines that have memory Snapshot.
-For this release, you're expected to delete memory snapshot before enabling protection for the virtual machine.
+You cannot protect unprotected virtual machines that contain memory snapshots.
+Delete memory snapshots before you enable protection for the virtual machine.

-For a Windows VM with the ASA r2 storage type, a snapshot of the virtual machine is read-only.
+For a Windows VM with ASA r2 storage type, virtual machine snapshots are read-only.
 When you power on the VM, VASA Provider creates a LUN from the read-only snapshot and enables IOPS.
 When you power off the VM, VASA Provider deletes the LUN and disables IOPS.